oussamalakhdar/KubeShop-Microservices/README.md

 - **Kubernetes and Cloud-Native Technologies:** Learn the fundamentals of Kubernetes, including pod management, deployments, services, and understanding how to orchestrate containers in a cloud-native ecosystem.

-- **Microservices Architecture:** Understand how to architect, deploy, and manage a suite of microservices, learning about inter-service communication and how to maintain a scalable system.
+- **Microservices Architecture:** Understand how to architect, deploy, and manage a suite of microservices, learn about inter-service communication, and how to maintain a scalable system.

 - **Service Management:** Learning to expose applications using Kubernetes services and understanding service discovery.